Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 - Early Career (Federal Funding)

-- Community Outreach & Partnerships
+- Community Outreach and Partnerships

 - National Institute of Justice (NIJ)

-- Dental, Vision, & Communication Studies
+- Dental, Vision, and Communication Studies

-- Early Childhood Studies & Care
+- Early Childhood Studies and Care

-- Animal Science & Care
+- Animal Science and Care

 - Florida-Based Projects

-- Minority Health & Minority Studies
+- Minority Health and Minority Studies

-- Addiction & Mental Health
+- Addiction and Mental Health

-- Conflict Resolution & International Peace
+- Conflict Resolution and International Peace

-- Space & Earth Sciences (NASA)
+- Space and Earth Sciences (NASA)

 - Law & Interdisciplinary Projects